brianwalborn/home-lab/guides/kubernetes-cluster/06-kubernetes-cluster.md

 Now that our primary node is mostly set up, we need to set up each of our worker nodes.

-1. As with the primary, create the `k3s` directory and `kubelet.config` file
+1. As with the primary, create the `k3s` directory and `kubelet.config` file on the worker node
     ```
     me@one:~$ sudo mkdir -p /etc/rancher/k3s/
     me@one:~$ sudo vi /etc/rancher/k3s/kubelet.config